flyinglightspeck/aruco-pose-estimation/README.md

 Position estimations are computed in realtime and can be broadcast over UDP socket.

-Some modules of this software is partially base on [this repository](https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python).
+Some modules of this software are partially base on [this repository](https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python).

 # Requirements
 - Raspberry Pi (tested on Raspberry Pi 5) with Raspberry Pi OS (bookworm) installed